MacGapProject/MacGap1/README.md

     // Path to the application's home directory.
 This is the application’s sandbox directory or the current user’s home directory (if the application is not in a sandbox). macgap.path.home;

+    // Path to the App's temp directory. macgap.path.temp;

 Dock: